LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: System Model and Problem Formulation

 \subsubsection{\textbf{Optimization Objective $2$ (Propulsion Energy Consumption Minimization)}}

-Based on the propulsion energy model in (\ref{Eq:Energy consumption}), the second optimization objective is formulated as minimizing the total propulsion energy consumption of all UAVs over the entire time horizon of $N_{\mathcal{T}}$ time slots.
-This objective can be expressed as follows:
+Based on the propulsion energy model in~\eqref{Eq:Energy consumption}, the second optimization objective is formulated as minimizing the total propulsion energy consumption of all UAVs over the entire time horizon of $N_{\mathcal{T}}$ time slots.
+This objective can be expressed as

-Based on the two optimization objectives presented in (\ref{Eq:Objective_1}) and (\ref{Eq:Objective_2}), the MOO problem in secure HetUAVNs is formulated as follows:
+Based on the two optimization objectives presented in~\eqref{Eq:Objective_1} and~\eqref{Eq:Objective_2}, the MOO problem in secure HetUAVNs is formulated as follows \cite{zhang2024multi}, \cite{song2022evolutionary}:

-where (\ref{Eq:MOP1_C1}) ensures that all UAVs remain within the service area for all time slots. (\ref{Eq:MOP1_C2}) regulates the flight direction selection of the UAV. (\ref{Eq:MOP1_C3}) restricts each UAV's speed to be below the maximum speed. (\ref{Eq:MOP1_C5}) imposes a limit on the maximum power that each UAV. (\ref{Eq:MOP1_C6}) reduces the likelihood of Eve decoding private messages.
+where~\eqref{Eq:MOP1_C1} ensures that all UAVs remain within the service area for all time slots.~\eqref{Eq:MOP1_C2} regulates the flight direction selection of the UAV.~\eqref{Eq:MOP1_C3} restricts each UAV's speed to be below the maximum speed.~\eqref{Eq:MOP1_C5} imposes a limit on the maximum transmit power of each UAV.~\eqref{Eq:MOP1_C6} reduces the likelihood of Eve decoding private messages.

-To solve this deeply coupled, complex and non-convex problem, we propose a novel hierarchical optimization framework that decouples the joint optimization problem into manageable sub-problems.
-Specifically, this framework decomposes the optimization of secrecy precoding and heterogeneous UAV collaborative trajectories into two tractable sub-problems from the inner and outer layers.
-Within this framework, the inner layer focuses on optimizing the secrecy precoding given fixed UAV positions through S2DC algorithm.
-Meanwhile, the outer layer examines the system from a global perspective and proposes a heuristic MARL method driven by LLM to optimize the trajectories of UAVs.
+To solve this deeply coupled and non-convex problem, we propose a hierarchical optimization framework that decomposes the joint optimization of secrecy precoding and heterogeneous UAV trajectories into two tractable sub-problems, deliberately leveraging the distinct strengths of two computational paradigms.
+The inner layer is a mathematically rigorous non-convex problem, solved under fixed UAV positions by the S2DC algorithm acting as a precise operator embedded in the environment dynamics.
+The outer layer, in contrast, handles long-term, globally-aware decision-making under uncertainty, for which we propose an LLM-guided heuristic MARL method to optimize UAV trajectories.
+This hybrid of optimization-theoretic and learning-based decision-making has proven effective for complex coupled problems in wireless networks~\cite{hassan2024spaceris},~\cite{zhao2024joint},~\cite{gao2023dynamic}.

-It is worth noting that our hierarchical framework is a deliberate design choice, intended to leverage the distinct advantages of different computational paradigms for the tasks they are best suited for.
-The inner-layer problem, a mathematically rigorous non-convex optimization, demands the high numerical precision and strict constraint adherence that the S2DC algorithm provides.
-In contrast, the outer-layer problem prioritizes long-term, globally-aware decision-making under uncertainty over extreme numerical accuracy.
-This is particularly crucial in HetUAVNs, where the LLM can generate heuristic expert policies based on the heterogeneity and collaboration requirements of UAVs.
-These high-level policies are then distilled into fast, low-latency policies by the RL approach, thereby satisfying the stringent real-time demands of the communication system.